Robust Path Recommendations During Public Transit Disruptions Under Demand Uncertainty: Introduction

 The remainder of this paper is organized as follows.
-Literature review is shown in Section \ref{sec_liter}.
+The literature review is presented in Section \ref{sec_liter}.
 In Section \ref{method}, we describe the problem and discuss the solution methods.
-We apply the proposed framework on the CTA system as a case study in Section \ref{sec_case_study}.
+Section \ref{sec_model_exten} discusses model extensions and generalizability.
+We apply the proposed framework to the CTA system as a case study in Section \ref{sec_case_study}.
 The model results are analyzed in Section \ref{sec_results}.
-Finally, we conclude our study, summarize our main findings in Section \ref{sec_conclusion}.
+Finally, we conclude the paper and summarize the main findings in Section \ref{sec_conclusion}.